-In some contrast, the signal assignment for the aliphatic carbons (signal 2 in Fig. 5 and in table 2) of PIZOF-10 is not fully clear.
-From a comparison with a prediction of isotropic chemical shifts obtained by the ACD software, we expect the resonances of carbons 2b, 2c, 2d, 2e within a region of 0.7 ppm, carbon 2a to be shifted by about 1.2 ppm with respect to the center of the former group of resonances, and carbon 2f to be shifted by about -0.6 ppm.
-(For the sub-numbering of the aliphatic carbons see Fig. 10).
-Taking into account that the solid-state resonances might deviate non-systematically from the solution-based shifts, we could attain a coarse assignment of the -15 °C lines to the following carbon positions: A to 2a, B to 2b, 2c, 2d and 2e, C to position 2f.
-For the five components of the 25°C spectrum, the assignment however will remain unknown at this stage.
-Typical solid-state NMR phenomena like conformational differences (e.g. trans/gauche) could generate additional shifts.
-A possible assignment will be given in the discussion section.
+In some contrast, the signal assignment for the aliphatic carbons (signal 2 in Fig. 5 and in Table 2) of PIZOF-10 is not fully clear.
+From a comparison with a prediction of isotropic chemical shifts obtained by the ACD software, we expect the resonances of carbons 2b, 2c, 2d, and 2e to be within a region of 0.7 ppm, carbon 2a to be shifted by about 1.2 ppm with respect to the centre of the former group of resonances, and carbon 2f to be shifted by about -0.6 ppm.
+(For the subnumbering of the aliphatic carbons, see Fig. 10.)
+Taking into account that the solid-state resonances might deviate nonsystematically from the solution-based shifts, we could attain a coarse assignment of the -15 °C lines to the following carbon positions: A to 2a; B to 2b, 2c, 2d, and 2e; and C to 2f.
+For the five components of the 25 °C spectrum, the assignment will however remain unknown at this stage.
+Typical solid-state NMR phenomena like conformational differences (e.g. trans or gauche) could generate additional shifts.
+A possible assignment will be given in the Discussion section.

-The separation of the ring-CH resonances from overlapping quarternary C resonances is always straightforward.
-Further lineshape decompositions can be found in the Supplementary Material.
+The separation of the ring-CH resonances from overlapping quaternary C resonances is always straightforward.
+Further line-shape decompositions can be found in the Supplement.